-"Unit" means a contiguous area within a facility where CCDD or uncontaminated soil is placed as fill material.
+"Unit" means a contiguous area within a facility where CCDD or uncontaminated soil is placed that is permitted for the placement of CCDD as fill material.

 "Working face" means any part of a unit where CCDD or uncontaminated soil is being placed as fill.